Danaher Corp. (DHR) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Danaher Corp.
 (NYSE: DHR) Right Now?

 Danaher Corp.
-(NYSE: DHR) has a higher price-to-earnings ratio of 25.72x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.79.
-Analysts have mixed views on the stock, with 16 analysts rating it as a “buy,” 5 as “overweight,” 6 as “hold,” and 0 as “sell.”
+(NYSE: DHR) has a higher price-to-earnings ratio of 24.79x compared to its average ratio,, and the 36-month beta value for DHR is at 0.79.
+Analysts have varying views on the stock, with 16 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 as “hold,” and 0 as “sell.”

 DHR’s Market Performance

 The stock of Danaher Corp.
-(DHR) has seen a 2.17% increase in the past week, with a -0.81% drop in the past month, and a 3.65% gain in the past quarter.
-The volatility ratio for the week is 2.06%, and the volatility levels for the past 30 days are at 2.22% for DHR.
-The simple moving average for the past 20 days is -1.08% for DHR’s stock, with a -1.20% simple moving average for the past 200 days.
+(DHR) has seen a -3.63% decrease in the past week, with a -6.99% drop in the past month, and a -1.40% fall in the past quarter.
+The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 2.17% for DHR..
+The simple moving average for the past 20 days is -3.71% for DHR’s stock, with a -4.62% simple moving average for the past 200 days.

 Analysts’ Opinion of DHR